-We couldn’t have asked for better—more intelligent, articulate, engaged, and empathetic—group of aspiring healthcare leaders to participate in the first-ever Dartmouth Health Care Foundations summer intensive.
+We couldn’t have asked for better—more intelligent, articulate, engaged, and empathetic—group of aspiring healthcare leaders to participate in the Dartmouth Health Care Foundations summer intensive.
 We marveled at the insightfulness of the questions posed and the dialogue exchanged throughout the week.
 We’re confident that if they are the future of healthcare, it’s in good hands!

 Kennedy, what was your favorite part about the Dartmouth Health Care Foundations week?